heipei/nginx-sso/TECHNICAL.md

 either reply with a HTTP 200 (OK) or it can issue a HTTP 401/403 (Unauthenticated / Unauthorized).

-To make the decision, the auth endpoint can parse the details of the original request to nginx from different (custom) headers: X-Original-Uri (the URI which was requested), X-Real-Ip (the original IP) plus any headers that were part of the original request (including cookies).
-The auth_request module does not need access to the body of the original request.
+Our endpoint is called **ssoauth**, and for performance-reasons it should run on the same hosts as the nginx instance.
+To make the decision (accept/deny), the auth endpoint can retrieve the details of the original request to nginx from different (custom) headers: `X-Original-Uri` (the URI which was requested), `X-Real-Ip` (the original IP) plus any headers that were part of the original request (including the **sso** cookie).
+The auth_request module does not need to forward the body of the original request, only its headers.

 When the auth endpoint replies to nginx, it can do so with its own headers.
 These can be copied and then passed on to whatever proxied backend is protected by the auth_request module in the first place.
-In our case, the ssoauth backend will reply with the headers Remote-User, Remote-Groups and Remote-Expiry if authentication was successful.
+In our case, the ssoauth backend will reply with the headers `Remote-User`, `Remote-Groups` and `Remote-Expiry` if authentication was successful.

 Authentication for backend applications